-For about $50 you can get their newest and simplest jig.
+For less than $50 you can get their newest and simplest jig.
 For twice that you get a model that conveniently handles anything you’ll encounter building furniture in your home workshop.
 There are even professional-grade pocket hole systems for trim carpenters.

 Pocket Screws & Face Frames

 Where do pocket joints make sense?
 If you’re building a cabinet, bookcase, set of kitchen cupboards or a wall’s worth of frame-and-panel wainscoting, your design will probably include face frames.
 These are horizontal and vertical pieces of wood joined together in rectangular shapes.
 Face frames usually define a door or shelf opening, and assembling them is the perfect application for pocket screws.